Optimising your sales funnel with video content

-The answer to this is a simple – no. The success does not lie in the video alone but rather the content within it and specifically content designed to engage your customers at each point of their decision making process – it is about optimising your video content to work for you and your customer in the best possible lead and ultimately convert prospects into customers.
+The answer to this is simple – no. The success does not lie in the video alone but rather the content within it and specifically content designed to engage your customers at each point of their decision-making process – it is about optimizing your video content to work for you and your customer in the best possible lead and ultimately convert prospects into customers.

 So where do you start?